Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 There are overwhelming amounts of supplement options to choose from.

-I see the amazing effects of carefully chosen and properly dosed supplements on a daily basis.
+- I see the amazing effects of carefully chosen and properly dosed supplements daily.

-I also see dogs on toxic supplements, or on dangerous combinations of supplements.
+- I also see dogs on toxic supplements or dangerous combinations of supplements daily.

 By far, the most common problem I see is loving dog parents doubling and even tripling up ingredients by using multiple different products.
 This can cause potentially serious side effects.